 Fossil-fired steam plant retirements and nuclear retirements are calculated endogenously within the model.
 Generating units are assumed to retire when it is no longer economical to continue running them.
 Each year, the model determines whether the market price of electricity is sufficient to support the continued operation of existing plant generators.
 A generating unit is assumed to retire if the expected revenues from the generator are not sufficient to cover the annual going-forward costs and if the overall cost of producing electricity can be lowered by building new replacement capacity.
 The going-forward costs include fuel, operations and maintenance costs, and annual capital additions, which are unit-specific and based on historical data.
-The average capital additions for existing plants are \$8 per kilowatt (kW) for oil and gas steam plants, \$17 per kW for coal plants, and \$23 per kW for nuclear plants (in 2015 dollars).
+The average annual capital additions for existing plants are \$9 per kilowatt (kW) for oil and gas steam plants, \$17 per kW for coal plants, and \$23 per kW for nuclear plants (in 2016 dollars).
 These costs are added to the estimated costs at existing plants regardless of their age.
-Beyond 30 years of age an additional \$7 per kW capital charge for fossil plants and \$34 per kW charge for nuclear plants is included in the retirement decision to reflect further investment to address the impacts of aging.
+Beyond 30 years of age an additional \$7 per kW capital charge for fossil plants and \$35 per kW charge for nuclear plants is included in the retirement decision to reflect further investment to address the impacts of aging.
 Age-related cost increases are attributed to capital expenditures for major repairs or retrofits, decreases in plant performance, and/or increases in maintenance costs to mitigate the effects of aging.

-EIA assumes all retirements reported as planned during the next ten years on the Form EIA-860 will occur.
-Additionally, the AEO2016 nuclear projection assumes a decrease of 3.0 GW by 2020 to reflect existing nuclear units that appear at risk of early closure due to a combination of high operating costs and low electricity prices.
+EIA assumes that all retirements reported as planned during the next ten years on the Form EIA-860, Annual Electric Generator Report, will occur as well as some others that have been announced but not yet reported to EIA.
+This includes 6.4 GW of nuclear capacity retirements after 2016.
+Additionally, the AEO2017 nuclear projection assumes a decrease of 3.0 GW by 2020 to reflect existing nuclear units that appear at risk of early closure due to near-term market uncertainty.